SlothBorg/Dungeon23/Dungeon/Level 1/Room_3.md

 A body falls silently from above plummeting to mass of **rotting flesh**, as it impacts, the mass of **decaying matter and bones** shifts slightly and you are hit again with the **nauseating stench**.

+On the far side, you make out the opening to another passage, half obscured by corpses.

 ---

 ### More Info:

 The bones and rotting flesh shift and move when walked upon.
 The further into the room one ventures the more bones move, causing a quicksand like effect.

+The partially obscured passage across the pit leads to [Room 7](Room_7.md)

 #### Faction & Inhabitant